scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 MONTE has a decidedly friendly stance when it comes to working with other libraries in the Python scientific computing stack.
-It makes heavy use of many open source Python libraries like matplotlib and IPython (Jupyter), and reciprocally tries to make it easy for users of these systems to interface with MONTE.
+It makes heavy use of many open source Python libraries such as matplotlib and IPython (Jupyter), and reciprocally tries to make it easy for users of these systems to interface with MONTE.
 Many of MONTE's classes can transform themselves in NumPy data types - a common pattern is